Flavia Ramos-Mattoussi, Ed.D.

 M.Ed. in International Education, University of Massachusetts Amherst

 B.F.A. and teaching license in Art Education, Universidade Federal do Rio de Janeiro

 - Reading for Ethiopia’s Achievement Developed Technical Assistance (READ TA) (2012-2017) Contract # - 2-330-0213559. $2.4 million United States Agency for International Development (USAID-Ethiopia) RTI International.
 Flavia Ramos-Mattoussi, Principal Investigator (with J. Milligan)

 - UNICEF-Pacific Technical Support In Designing An Early Grade Literacy Program For Tuvalu, United Nations Children’s Fund (UNICEF-Pacific), Contract # 43142634, $35,000, Principal Investigator

-> Ramos-Mattoussi, F. & Caballero, V. (July 2015).
+Ramos-Mattoussi, F. & Caballero, V. (July 2015).
 External Evaluation of the Women’s Leadership Program in Paraguay: Evaluation Report.
 [174 p.]
 Higher Education for Development (HED), American Council on Education (ACE).
-USAID/DEC, Washington, DC.
-Retrieved from http://pdf.usaid.gov/pdf_docs/PA00KNGF.pdf
+USAID/DEC, Washington, DC. http://pdf.usaid.gov/pdf_docs/PA00KNGF.pdf

-> Ramos-Mattoussi, F.; Fesmire, M., and Amorim, E. (April 2014).
+Ramos-Mattoussi, F.; Fesmire, M., and Amorim, E. (April 2014).
 Design of Three Year Early Grades Literacy Program for Tuvalu, Final Report.
 United Nations Children’s Fund (UNICEF-Pacific), Suva, Fiji.